April 21, 2026

 • Craft the perfect pitch email.
 (15-25 minutes) (Read freelance article pitches that worked.)

-• Get the assignment accepted and conduct some back and forth emails with an editor on the assignment details: word count, rate, due date, making sure that who I planned to interview is the type of person they’d want me to interview.
+• Get the assignment accepted and conduct some back and forth emails with an editor on the assignment details: word count, rate, due date, making sure that the person I planned to interview is the type of person they’d want me to interview.
 (15 minutes)

 • Finding the right source, which may mean going through an association’s media relations department, contacting them, and explaining who I am and who I want to speak to.
 (15-30 minutes)